websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-your-pages-friendly-url.md

 # Configuring Your Page's Friendly URL

-With Liferay DXP, you can set user and SEO friendly URLs for each Page of your Site.
+With Liferay DXP, you can set friendly URLs for each Page of your Site.
 These URLs can help users easily understand and recall your Page's address while providing key information to search engines and other tools crawling your Site.

 When you create a Site Page, a friendly URL is automatically generated to match the Page's name, though you can change it at any time.
 Liferay DXP also maintains a history of previously used URLs for a Page to prevent broken links and provide an easy way to revert changes.